 DEMEC is a Joint Action Agency providing the benefits of economies of scale to its members.
 About 29 similar Joint Action Agencies exist in the United States.
 In total, there are over 2,000 municipal electric utilities in operation in the United States today.
 Most municipal electric utilities and Joint Action Agencies are nationally represented by the American Public Power Association (APPA).

-DEMEC is governed by a nine-member Board of Directors, with one director from each of the nine members’ municipal electric utilities.
+DEMEC is governed by an eight-member Board of Directors, with one director from each of the members’ municipal electric utilities.
 The responsibility for day-to-day operations of the Agency resides with the President appointed by the Board.
 The President directs the efforts of the staff members and various contractual relationships in place to meet the service requirements of the members.

-In total, the nine DEMEC member utilities serve a population of over 137,000 people, with a combined peak demand of over 452 megawatts (MW) (See table below).
+In total, the nine DEMEC member utilities serve a population of over 99,000 people, with a combined peak demand of over 300 megawatts (MW) (See table below).
 The DEMEC member distribution systems vary in size and character.
 Over the past ten years, all of the member systems have experienced annual growth rates well above the national average.
-The members are primarily distribution utilities, but Dover owns substantial generation assets.
-Dover’s total peak demand is over 165 MW.
+The members are primarily distribution utilities.

-Eight of the nine members receive 100% of their power requirements from DEMEC and one member receives partial requirements service.
-DEMEC supplies these requirements from a portfolio of owned generation assets, bilateral contracts with third-party suppliers, and participation in the PJM Interconnection, LLC regional markets.
+DEMEC members receive 100% of their power requirements from DEMEC.
+These requirements are met from a portfolio of owned generation assets, bilateral contracts with third-party suppliers, and participation in the PJM Interconnection, LLC regional markets.